top of page

 Steam ejected from the seams of the floating craft as it remained motionless about fifteen feet above the ground.
 Then a giant door opened on one side, revealing a red glowing interior.
 A crowd of barbarians and slaves gathered underneath it as a metal plank extended down from the opening.
 Once it touched the ground, more barbarians emerged from the ship, all wearing their scar-tissue helmets and covered head-to-toe in ash.

-The procession was led by a broad-shouldered barbarian whose attire set him apart from the rest.
-He was decorated in blackened armor streaked with faint red veins of light, and he had a contraption strapped over his right eye.
-Xander looked closer and saw that it was a mechanical eye with a red laser.
+A broad-shouldered barbarian, whose attire set him apart from the rest, led the procession.
+He was dressed in blackened armor streaked with veins of red light, and a contraption was strapped over his right eye.
+Xander looked closer and saw it was a mechanical eye with a red laser.

 “That must be their leader,” he said to himself.